PrashantMangukiya/SwiftColorPicker/README.md

 }
 </pre>

-**Add color picker delegate function.** This function will be called once color picked, you can add custom code to handle the selected color. i.e you can assign selected color to class variable or change  background color of some element etc.
+**Add color picker delegate function.** This function will be called after color picked, you can add custom code to handle the selected color. i.e you can assign selected color to class variable or change background color of any element etc.
 <pre>
 // MARK: Color picker delegate functions
 // called by color picker after color selected.